mahmoodlab/CLAM/docs/README.md

 Data Efficient and Weakly Supervised Computational Pathology on Whole Slide Images.
 *Nature Biomedical Engineering*

-## Fork Info: Adds tifffile support to avoid tiff file format related issues with openslide/PIL.
-This allows for the user to process very large tiff files (>>4Gb) as long as system memory supports it.
-This repo will not be supported once full support for tifffile is integrated.
-Currently, tifffile support is limited to fast patch, mask, and stitch generation.
+## Fork Info: Adds tifffile/slideio support to avoid tiff file format related issues that are known to occur when using openslide/PIL.
+This allows for the user to process very large tiff files (>>4Gb) as long as system memory supports it (images are loaded automatically, with scales 1, 2, 4, 8, 16, 32, 64).
+This repo will not be updated once full support for tifffile/slideio is integrated.
+Currently, tifffile/slideio support is limited to fast patch, mask, and stitch generation.
 Make sure to install tifffile (`<envbin>/pip install tifffile`), imagecodecs (`<envbin>/pip install imagecodecs`), and slideio (`<envbin>/pip install slideio`) before using the repo, along with all other requirements in the docs. ##

 [ArXiv](https://arxiv.org/abs/2004.09666) | [Journal Link](https://www.nature.com/articles/s41551-020-00682-w) | [Interactive Demo](http://clam.mahmoodlab.org) | [Cite](#reference)